allebone/help.omni.af.mil/docs/PEX/Headquarters.md

 3. To approve the squadron registration, highlight the row, click in the Waiting field, and select from the dropdown - Approved.
 4. Click off the row to save.

 The squadron is now registered and can start pushing Continuation Training or Scheduling data to the HQ.
 The only editable field on this page is Status.
-Al other data comes from the unit level.
+All other data comes from the unit level.

 ## Build Continuation Training Tasks